oxmc/bundle-js-css/README.md

 ## For CSS

-Within your javascript files you can use comments to indicate what external files are needed by the current file.
+Within your css files you can use comments to indicate what external files are needed by the current file.

 + Using `// requirejs ./path/to/file.css` ensures that the "required" file comes before the current file in the final concatenated output.
 Use this when developing multi-file Javascript without any module loaders.
 + Using `// includejs ./path/to/file.css` includes the entirety of the file directly at the location of the comment.
 Useful for including small snippets of code within other code. *Note: a file that is `require`-ed within a file that is `include`-ed, will still be placed at the top level of the bundled file.
 See `include_b` to avoid this behavior.*